These smoked chicken wings are easy to prepare and yield crispy and juicy chicken every single time.

-Before anything else, preheat the smoker to 250F degrees and load it with hickory chips.
-This step is important for achieving a rich smoky flavor.
+Preheat the smoker: Preheat the smoker to 250F degrees and load it with hickory chips.

-Pat dry the chicken wings.
-In a mixing bowl, combine sugar and salt with the spices and coat each chicken wing with this rub.
-Drizzle the chicken wings with olive oil and let them rest for 30 minutes.
+Prep the chicken wings: Pat dry the chicken wings.
+In a mixing bowl, combine sugar and salt with the spices and coat each wing with this rub.
+Drizzle the seasoned wings with olive oil and let them rest for 30 minutes.

 Tips to make the best recipe

-If you’d like to freeze the wings, place them in a ziplock bag and store them in the freezer for up to 6 months.
+To freeze: PIace the cooled wings in a ziplock bag and store them in the freezer for up to 6 months.

 Frequently asked questions

-When smoked at 225F degrees, it may take 1 to 1.5 hours for the chicken wings to reach an internal temperature of 165F degrees on an electric smoker and up to 2 hours on a wood smoker.
+When smoked at 225F, it may take 1 to 1.5 hours for the chicken wings to reach an internal temperature of 165F on an electric smoker and up to 2 hours on a wood smoker.

 Smoked Chicken Wings